PDNALab/AF-CBA-pipeline/README.md

 Save the full length interacting protein sequence as *full_length.dat* and run ```Library_generation/sequence_generation.py``` script.
 We need to use an appropriate peptide length that we want to fragment into.
 In the given script we used 25 as the peptide length.
 This will generate *output_sequences.txt* file with all the fragment sequence and seqeunce ID.

 Step2.
-AF2 binding of all fragment.
+AF2 binding of all fragments.
 -----------------------------------

 Copy *output_sequences.txt* file file to a new directory.
 Run ```AF_binding/setup_first.sh``` that will setup directories for running AF calculations.
 Then execute ```AF_binding/submit_first.sh``` to submit all AF jobs.
 We need to use appropriate receptor sequence in ```AF_binding/setup_first.sh``` script and ```submit_AF2_ptm.sh``` script should be changed accordinly.